 - Explain how whistleblowers can contribute to a company’s ethical behavior

 A whistleblower is a person who exposes any kind of information or activity that is deemed illegal, unethical, or not correct within an organization that is either private or public.
 Many whistleblowers have stated that they were motivated to take action to put an end to unethical practices after witnessing injustices in their businesses or organizations.
-In addition to ethics, social and organizational pressure are a motivating forces.
+In addition to ethics, social and organizational pressures are a motivating force.
 Individuals are more likely to blow the whistle when several others know about the wrongdoing, because they would otherwise fear consequences for keeping silent.

 The motivation for whistleblowing isn’t always virtuous, and the outcome isn’t always positive either.
 There are cases involving employees who blew the whistle as an act of revenge against their employer or supervisor, for instance.
 While it’s possible for the whistleblower to be viewed as a “hero” for her courage and truth telling, it’s also possible to be seen as a traitor or tattletale—as just one of the many disgruntled employees who are simply trying to get even for a perceived but imaginary injustice.

 One of the barriers to whistleblowing is the belief—widespread in the professional world—that individuals are bound to secrecy within their work sector.
 Accordingly, whistleblowing becomes a moral choice that pits the employee’s loyalty to an employer against the employee’s responsibility to serve the public interest.
-As a result, in the United States whistleblower protection laws and regulations have been enacted to guarantee freedom of speech for workers and contractors in certain situations.
+As a result, in the United States, whistleblower protection laws and regulations have been enacted to guarantee freedom of speech for workers and contractors in certain situations.
 Whistleblowers have the right to file complaints that they believe give reasonable evidence of a violation of a law, rule, or regulation; gross mismanagement; gross waste of funds; an abuse of authority; or a substantial and specific danger to public health or safety.

 Whistleblowing is often the subject of heated debate and controversy.
 The 2013 Edward Snowden case is a good example.
-He disclosed information exposing the level of NSA surveillance, showing that they data-mined information on hundreds of millions of individuals.
+He disclosed information exposing the level of NSA surveillance, showing that it data-mined information on hundreds of millions of individuals.

 Widely discussed in the media and academia, the verdict on Snowden’s actions is still out: did he behave heroically or traitorously?
 Is it right to report the shady or suspect practices of the government?
 How does one choose between loyalty to one’s employer and loyalty to those affected by the employer’s (or government’s) wrongdoing?
 These are the ethical challenges one faces.